Use and maintenance of ALGOL 60

 in Rome, a discussion was held on the necessity of extensions to ALGOL

-panel members wanted some kind of extension to ALGOL 60.
-These wishes
+some kind of extension to ALGOL 60.
+These wishes ranged from input-output

-ranged from input-output (I/O) procedures, symbol manipulation, cleaning
+(I/O) procedures, symbol manipulation, cleaning up of the

-types, to the ability to define new types.
-Most of these extensions were
+ability to define new types.
+Most of these extensions were requested

-requested because of experience gained in the two years of using ALGOL
+because of experience gained in the two years of using ALGOL 60, that is,

-60, that is, they were needed in practical situations.
-However, with
+they were needed in practical situations.
+However, with these extensions,

-these extensions, the language would become more a general purpose
+the language would become more a general purpose programming language

-programming language than a language intended for algorithmic work
+than a language intended for algorithmic work only.

 Even before this symposium, the need for extra types was expressed by R.W.
 Hockney in the June 1961 edition of the ALGOL Bulletin.
 He proposed the extension of ALGOL with the complex type and a more general array concept.38 With these additions, ALGOL would be better suited to describe algorithms involving complex numbers, matrices and bit patterns.